-Every time I discover a book I would like to read it gets added to my Amazon ‘wishlist’.
+Every time I discover a book I would like to read, I add it to my Amazon ‘wishlist’.
 Whenever I run out of reading material I can simply turn on the wireless, browse to my wishlist and buy whatever suits my mood.
 I love it – and I’m sure Amazon does too.

 I paid $189 for the international version of the Keyboard 3G, and there is now an advertising-supported version for $139 (US only) as well.
 Either way it represents excellent value, and with a continual downward pricing trend that is likely to only get better.

 The ARM CPU inside the Kindle is not going to set any speed records.
-There can be a noticeable lag when scrolling and entering text, and even with a fast internet connection complex web pages take an age to load.
+There can be a noticeable lag when scrolling and entering text, and even with a fast Internet connection it takes complex web pages an age to load.
 These are excusable given that none are core tasks for an e-reader, but are annoying enough to mention.